tardate/LittleArduinoProjects/Electronics101/SwitchPJFET/README.md

 and the negative terminal connects through to drain.

-To bias the gate using a digital pin of the Arduino, we take the source of the JFET as the Arduino "ground". this the Arduino is able to apply from 0V to 5V the gate with respect to source.
+To bias the gate using a digital pin of the Arduino, we take the source of the JFET as the Arduino "ground".
+So the Arduino is able to apply from 0V to 5V the gate with respect to source.
 From the characteristic curves in the datasheet, we can see this is enough to effect a distinct on/off transition
 * Vgs = 0V, the JFET is fully "on"
 * Vgs = 5V, the JFET is fully "off"